deb-intel/InnerSourceDeb/_sources/CONTRIBUTING.rst.txt

 .. note::
    An alternative Git branching model is the `Gitflow workflow <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>`__ that uses feature branches and multiple primary branches.

-To submit your contributions for review, first follow the appropriate workflow--developer or technical--as described in :ref:`github_workflows`.
+To submit your contributions for review, first follow the appropriate workflow--*developer* or *technical writer*--as described in :ref:`github_workflows`.

 -  Make sure your code is in line with our `coding conventions <#coding-conventions>`__ and :ref:`docs_guidelines`.
 -  Create an `issue <https://github.com/intel-innersource/documentation.practices.innersource/issues>`__ describing the problem you are fixing, or the documentation you are adding.